tbrowder/Github-PubKeys/README.md

 DESCRIPTION
 ===========

-**Github::PublicKeys** Provides an installed Raku program, `gh-add-keys`, to add Github's latest public keys for individual users into their `$HOME/.ssh/known_hosts` file and will report success as shown above.
+**Github::PublicKeys** Provides an installed Raku program, `gh-add-keys`, to add any of Github's latest public keys for individual users that are missing into your `$HOME/.ssh/known_hosts` file.
+Finally, it will report actions taken.

-It will not delete any existing keys, and it will report an error if any existing 'github.com' keys are found.
-In that event, the user can manually delete those lines and rerun `gh-add-keys`.

 The key data and instructions are documented at [Github.com](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)